Little Shop of Horrors (musical): Differences between the 1960 film and stage musical

 The musical is based on the basic concept and dark comic tone of the 1960 film, although it changes much of the story.
 Seymour's hypochondriacal Jewish mother is omitted in the musical, and Seymour becomes an orphan in the care of Mushnik.
 Also dropped is the subplot involving the two investigating police officers.
 The characters of Mrs. Siddie Shiva and Burson Fouch are also omitted, although Mrs. Shiva is mentioned as being the shop's biggest funeral account.
 The gleefully masochistic dental patient, played in the 1960 film by Jack Nicholson, is not in the musical but is in the 1986 film, played by Bill Murray.

 In the musical, the sadistic dentist, Orin Scrivello, is killed by suffocation from laughing gas instead of being stabbed with a dental instrument as in the film.
 The musical shows him in an abusive relationship with Audrey, which gives Seymour a motive to kill him.
 In the film, Seymour murders several innocent bystanders, and Mushnik tricks a thief into looking for money inside the plant, which eats the thief.
 In the musical, Seymour tricks Mushnik in the same way when he learns that Mushnik plans to turn him over to the police.
-The two neighborhood girls in the film are replaced in the musical by three street urchins who function as a modern Greek chorus: Crystal, Chiffon and Ronette, named after (and reminiscent of) girl groups of the 1960s.
+The two neighborhood girls in the film are replaced in the musical by three street urchins who function as a modern Greek chorus: Crystal, Chiffon and Ronnette, named after (and reminiscent of) girl groups of the 1960s.
 The plant is named "Audrey II" in the musical, rather than the film's "Audrey Junior", and instead of being a crossbreed of a butterwort and a Venus Flytrap, in the musical it is a creature from outer space intent on taking over the world.

 Perhaps the biggest difference is the ending.
 The musical ends with Orin, Mushnik, Audrey and Seymour all eaten by the plant, and the three girls report that Audrey II's progeny continue to consume people.
 In the 1960 film, Mushnik and Audrey survive, and the plant's carnivorous activities are discovered when its flowers bloom with the faces of its victims, including Seymour, imprinted on them.
 The musical refers to this ending in its finale, in which the faces of the Plant's four victims are seen in its blooming flowers.

 Marc Jensen, writing in Cinema Journal, believes that the change to the ending of the musical contributes to its portrayal of class struggles and moral values.
 While the 1986 film shows Seymour and Audrey escaping to a suburban house that encapsulates ideals of the 1950s American Dream, Jensen says the musical hints at a metaphorical portrayal in which the plant is Seymour's greed, gradually consuming Audrey and himself.
 An essay in the 2013 publication Marxism and the Movies argues that the musical engages with ideas relating to human values in the face of capitalist culture, disempowering those who are enveloped with motivations of personal monetary gain and overlook moral values; in their opinion, it serves as a social commentary on commodity fetishism.